Specialty Environmental Services

 Aquifer Pump and Slug Testing

-CRG performs aquifer pump and slug testing to assist environmental scientists in determining fate and transport, groundwater recovery radius of influence, and groundwater flow characteristics used in groundwater remediation.
+CRG Texas performs many Specialty Environmental Services like aquifer pump and slug testing to assist environmental scientists in determining fate and transport, groundwater recovery radius of influence, and groundwater flow characteristics used in groundwater remediation.

 Magnetometer and Ground Penetrating Radar (GPR) Surveys

 CRG Texas performs magnetometer and GPR surveys to aid in locating buried vessels for removal from the subsurface.
 A magnetometer can give insight into what lies beneath the soil.
 It indicates the best places to dig for buried tanks, piping, pipelines, drums, and other metallic vessels that may contain petroleum or hazardous chemicals.

 CRG Texas Provides GPS data collection services to assist environmental scientists in obtaining accurate field measurements and elevations needed for mapping and assessment applications.

 Global Positioning Systems (GPS) allows accurate navigation, positioning, and recording of features which are very useful for archaeology.
 A GPS instrument uses a series of satellites and base stations to provide accurate sub-meter locations.
 GPS surveys can be used to set out pre-designed test trenches or area excavations as well as mapping the location of field boundaries, buildings, etc. Natural and built heritage mapping can also be achieved as well as the recording of excavated features such as open test trenches and excavation areas.

 CRG Texas accesses some of the most difficult areas using off-road 4 wheel drives, swamp buggies, and pontoon or airboats for environmental and ecological assessments.
 Our safety standards are the highest in the industry surrounding employee and public safety and sample and data collection quality second to none in the industry.

 CRG Texas provides the following additional field services:

 - Product recovery and abatement